BertHaine/tools-workflows/README.md

 *All of the workflows I use to maximize Alfred*

 * [Can I Use v1.7.0](https://github.com/willfarrell/alfred-caniuse-workflow) - Search for browser compatibility support of HTML5, CSS3 and more using caniuse.com ~ by @willfarrell.
-* [Caffeinate](https://github.com/shawnrice/alfred-2-caffeinate-workflow) - SSolves the problem of your computer constantly falling asleep by using OS X's native command line ~ by @shawnrice.
+* [Caffeinate](https://github.com/shawnrice/alfred-2-caffeinate-workflow) - Solves the problem of your computer constantly falling asleep by using OS X's native command line ~ by @shawnrice.
-* [Colors](http://www.packal.org/workflow/colors) - SConvert HEX/RGB/HSL colors ~ by @TylerEich.
+* [Colors](http://www.packal.org/workflow/colors) - Convert HEX/RGB/HSL colors ~ by @TylerEich.
 * [Github](https://github.com/gharlan/alfred-github-workflow) - Easily open GitHub repositories and more in the browser ~ by @gharlan.
 * [Stack Overflow](https://github.com/xhinking/Alfred) - Search for a question on StackOverflow ~ by @xhinking.
 * [Sublime Text](https://github.com/franzheidl/alfred-workflows/tree/master/open-with-sublime-text) - Open files or a folders in Sublime Text 3 ~ by @franzheidl.